Russian Advances In Ukraine Grew Seven-fold In 2024, Data Shows - UrduPoint

 A Ukrainian drone strike in western Russia caused a fuel spill and fire at an oil depot, a Russian regional governor said earlier Tuesday.

-In his New Year's Eve address Tuesday, Russian President Vladimir Putin did not explicitly mention the war in Ukraine but praised Russia's soldiers for their "courage and bravery".
+In his New Year's Eve address Tuesday, Putin did not explicitly mention the war in Ukraine but praised Russia's soldiers for their "courage and bravery".

 "You are true heroes who have undertaken the great military labour to defend Russia," he said.